lkyvirrrr2001/viruses_analyses/README.md

 # Data description
 disease-specific-networks.xlsx: disease-specific Networks that can be input into Cytoscape or circos for visualization.

-viral_gene_annotation.tar.gz: Annotations for the detected viral genes in this study including taxonomy, KEGG, ACLAME, and VGFunC category.
+viral_gene_annotation.tar.gz: Annotations for the detected viral genes in this study including taxonomy, KEGG, ACLAME, and VirGenFunD category.

-family_annotation.txt: The VGFunC functional annotation of ACLAME viral protein families.
+family_annotation.txt: The VirGenFunD functional annotation of ACLAME viral protein families.

-function_category.txt: The mapping file of functional annotation to VGFunC. categories.
+function_category.txt: The mapping file of functional annotation to VirGenFunD. categories.

-cate-function.txt: The functional annotation of each VGFunC category.
+cate-function.txt: The functional annotation of each VirGenFunD category.

 metabo-profiles.xlsx: The host motabolome profiles.